 Dr. Phinnize J. Fisher Middle School

-East North Street Academy is an Elementary Magnet School in Greenville County.
-This school focuses on making real-world connections with math and science.
-This is an applicated based maget school.
+East North Street Academy is an elementary magnet School in Greenville County.
+The school focuses on making real-world connections with math and science.
+This is an application-based magnet school.

 Bonds Career Center